sourcefuse/loopback4-notifications/README.md

 ### Push Notifications With Socket.io

 This extension provides in-built support of Socket.io integration for sending realtime notifications from the application.
-In order to use it, just bind the PushProvider as below in application.ts.
+In order to use it, run `npm install socket.io-client`, and  bind the PushProvider as below in application.ts.

 This provider sends the message to the channel passed via config (or while publishing) and accepts a fix interface to interact with.
 The interface could be imported into the project by the name SocketMessage.